 \section{Introduction}

 In zero-temperature limit the conventional quantum field theory (QFT) predictions match exceptionally well with the existing experiments.
 However, many real-world systems can not be well approximated as zero-temperature ones.
 The study of hot quark-gluon plasma \cite{cite-key:quark, Laine:2016hma}, thermal phase transitions \cite{Witten:1998zw, Laine:2016hma}, cosmological inflation \cite{PhysRevD.31.1225, RevModPhys.57.1, PhysRevLett.67.793, PhysRevD.54.2519, BERERA2000666, Laine:2016hma}, and the evolution of a neutron star \cite{Laine:2016hma} requires a sophisticated formalism of thermal field theory.
 There are various approaches to deal the thermal nature of a system.
-Usually the thermal ensemble average of any operator is done with the thermal density operator $\rho(\beta)=e^{-\beta\mathcal{H}}$ where $\beta$ and $\mathcal{H}$ are the inverse temperature and Hamiltonian of the system.
+Usually the thermal ensemble average of any operator is done with the thermal density operator $\rho(\beta)=e^{-\beta\mathcal{H}}$ where $\beta$ and $\mathcal{H}$ are the inverse temperature and Hamiltonian of the system, respectively.
 A significant development in understanding the theory of fields in thermal equilibrium is made by Matsubara \cite{Matsubara:1955ws}, which is known as Matsubara formalism or imaginary time formalism.
 In this formalism, time takes imaginary values from $0$ to $-i\beta$ and the limit variable $\beta$ plays the role of the system's inverse temperature.
-The thermal Green function is then evaluated from that of the zero temperature field theory through an infinite series sum.
+The thermal Green function is then evaluated from that of the zero temperature field theory through an infinite series-sum.
 The thermofield double (TFD) formalism \cite{DasFTFT, Cottrell:2018ash, Azizi:2023smk} is another one in which thermal vacuum state is defined to mimic the ensemble average.
-In this construction, one needs to add a fictitious (tilde) system along with the original system, which is identical to the original system, except it follows conjugation rules \cite{1987PhR...145..141L, DasFTFT}.
+In this construction, one needs to add a fictitious (tilde) system along with the original system, which is identical to the target system, except it follows conjugation rules \cite{1987PhR...145..141L, DasFTFT}.
 The TFD state (expressed as $|0,\beta\rangle$) is a superposition state of the combined eigenstates of two identical systems ($|n\rangle\otimes|\tilde{n}\rangle$) and is connected to the zero-temperature vacuum of the combined system by a Bogoliubov transformation.
-For this combined system, one may construct four types of the thermal propagators.
+Such situation then corresponds to four thermal propagators.
 These are, the Feynman propagator for the original system, the anti-Feynman propagator for the tilde system, and two cross propagators for combination of fields in both original and tilde systems.
 These propagators form a $2\times2$ matrix comprising zero-temperature and thermal parts of the propagators.
-This formalism plays a vital role in understanding of the time-evolution of entanglement entropy \cite{Hartman:2013qma, Chapman:2018hou, PhysRevLett.127.080602, Dadras:2019tcz}, scrambling and quantum chaos \cite{Shenker:2013pqa, Shenker:2013yza, Roberts:2014isa, delCampo:2017ftn}, firewalls \cite{Almheiri:2013hfa, Maldacena:2013xja, Papadodimas:2012aq}, ER=EPR \cite{Maldacena:2013xja, Susskind:2014yaa}, and emergent spacetime \cite{VanRaamsdonk:2010pw}, etc.
+This formalism plays a vital role in understanding the time-evolution of entanglement entropy \cite{Hartman:2013qma, Chapman:2018hou, PhysRevLett.127.080602, Dadras:2019tcz}, scrambling and quantum chaos \cite{Shenker:2013pqa, Shenker:2013yza, Roberts:2014isa, delCampo:2017ftn}, firewalls \cite{Almheiri:2013hfa, Maldacena:2013xja, Papadodimas:2012aq}, ER=EPR \cite{Maldacena:2013xja, Susskind:2014yaa}, and emergent spacetime \cite{VanRaamsdonk:2010pw}, etc.